bobbobbio/come_boy/README.md

 too slow.

 The project has two rendering back-ends. `sdl2` and `speedy2d`.
-You can select which ones you want via `--feature`.
+You can select which ones you want via `--features`.
 The `speedy2d` back-end is included by default.

 # Running Tests